nerves-project/ring_logger/README.md

 ```

 In the example above log messages at the `:debug` level will be logged,
 but every other module will be logging at the `:warn` level.
+You can also
+turn off a module's logging completely by specifying `:none`.

 As a note if the Elixir `Logger` level is set too low you will miss some
 log messages.